 Below are a few tips that I’ve learned about stair treads while conducting home safety assessments as an Occupational Therapist.

-- Choose a stair tread that is a very different color (a contrasting color) from the step.
+- Choose a stair tread in very different colors (a contrasting color) from the step.
 This will make it easier for someone to identify each step as they go up or down the staircase.

 - If you use a clear tape tread – I would recommend to add a bright color tape or paint on the bullnose part of each step – again to help them to identify each step.

-- If you or a senior loved one uses a cane, avoid the lacy cut out rubber stair treads.
+- If you or any older adults in the home use a cane, avoid the lacy cut out rubber stair treads.